 Santiago Cepeda is a poet, novelist and storyteller.
-He is the author of “Arder no ha sido luz” winner of the National Poetry Award 2010, “Revelado”, novel with which he obtained the Young Spain-Colsanitas Embassy 2010 Novel Award, and “Deshojando”, ilustrated story made in colaboration with Jose Alejandro Arboleda.
+He is the author of “Arder no ha sido luz” winner of the National Poetry Award 2010, “Revelado”, novel for which he obtained the Young Spain-Colsanitas Embassy 2010 Novel Award, and “Deshojando”, illustrated story made in collaboration with Jose Alejandro Arboleda.

 Children Neurologist.
 He is the director of the Colombian Institute of Neuroscience in Bogotá.
-Ex President of Latin American society of Neuropsychology (SLAN).
+Former President of the Latin American Society of Neuropsychology (SLAN).
 University teacher for more than 20 years in Neurology, Neuropediatry, Neuropsychology and Rehabilitation.
 Author of several books, articles and papers in National and International Congresses, emphasised in Epilepsy and Learning Disorders.

-Architect and Masters degree in Civil Engineering from Los Andes University, Bogotá.
-Graduated in technique teaching in architecture schools and Ph.
-D in architecture in the Barcelona School of Architecture.
-His research work has been based on: architecture education and teaching, application of information technologies in architecture teaching, and technological innovation in constructive processes.
-Since 1997 he’s been working in Los Andes University's Architecture Department.
+Architect and Master's degree in Civil Engineering from La Universidad de los Andes, Bogotá.
+Villazón holds a Ph.
+D in architecture from the Barcelona School of Architecture.
+His research has been focused on architecture education and teaching, application of information technologies in architecture teaching, and technological innovation in constructive processes.
+Since 1997 he’s been working in the Architecture Department at la Universidad de los Andes.
 He is currently the Dean of that department in that same university.